The European Muon Collaboration effect from short-range correlated nucleons in a $x$-rescaling model: Summary and outlook

-We have tested the idea that the N-N SRC is the dominant source for the nuclear EMC effect.
+In the $x$-rescaling model, we have tested the idea that the N-N SRC is the dominant source for the nuclear EMC effect.
 The nuclear EMC effects of some nuclei are calculated within the $x$-re scaling model, under the assumptions that the SRC nucleon is universal among different nuclei and that only the inner structure of short-range correlated nucleons are modified.
 The input mass of the N-N SRC pair and the number of SRC pairs inside the deuteron are taken from the previous analysis of the $a_2$ data and nuclear mass \cite{Wang:2020egq}.
 We find that the nuclear medium correction on N-N SRC is not enough to explain the EMC effect observed in experiments, if the model applied in this work is correct.
 This conclusion is consistent with a result analyzed with the off-shellness correction \cite{Wang:2020uhj}.

+If we assume that the rescaling factor $\eta_{\rm SRC}$ is $A$-dependent, then Model-A could describe well the experimental data.
+However this assumption breaks the universality of N-N SRC that is basically supported by experimental observations \cite{CLAS:2005ola,Fomin:2011ng,CLAS:2019vsb} and some theoretical predictions \cite{Feldmeier:2011qy,Alvioli:2016wwp}.
+For Model-B, we find that the rescaling factor for uncorrelated nucleon is roughly linearly correlated with the nuclear density.
+This linear relation can be tested with further experimental measurements on more nuclear targets of different densities.

-We speculate that more origins of nucleon structure modifications beyond the short-distance configurations are needed, such as 3N-SRC and $\alpha$ clusters.
+We speculate that more origins of nucleon structure modifications beyond the short-distance configurations are needed, such as 3N SRC and $\alpha$ clusters.
 Another possible interpretations are either the mean-field nucleon is noticeably modified, or the N-N SRC pairs in different nuclei have different nuclear medium modifications.
 For a preliminary exploration, We have shown that the EMC effect can be explained if we just assume that the mean-field nucleon is also modified.
 And the nuclear modification on the mean-field nucleon scales with the density of the nucleus.
-In summary, we conclude that either the SRC universality is wrong, or the mean-field nucleon is also modified slightly, or there are other sources beyond N-N SRC for the EMC effect, such as the $\alpha$ cluster.
+In summary, we conclude that either the SRC universality is wrong, or the mean-field nucleon is also modified slightly, or there are other sources beyond N-N SRC for the EMC effect, such as the $\alpha$ cluster, or the applied $x$-rescaling model needs improvement.